Roy Hudd: Personal life and death

 Hudd was married to Ann Lambert in 1961; they divorced in 1983.
 He married Debbie Flitcroft in 1988.
+He latterly lived in Crowfield, Suffolk.

 Hudd was appointed an Officer of the Order of the British Empire (OBE) in the 2004 New Year Honours List for services to entertainment.
 In 1983 (1982 season), he was awarded the Society of West End Theatre Award as Best Actor in a Musical for his role in Underneath the Arches, as Bud Flanagan.

 On 29 November 2010, Hudd was awarded an honorary degree of Doctor of Letters by the University of Westminster; he studied commercial art there when it was the Regent Street Polytechnic.

 Hudd died in Ipswich Hospital on 15 March 2020, at the age of 83, following a short illness.
 He was buried in Crowfield, Suffolk.
 In 2025, a headstone in the style of a music hall theatrical poster was installed at his grave.